openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 .. edX/DemoX.1/2014/performance/graded_content/assignments/i4x%3A//edX/DemoX.1/sequential/9c1aacbb2795470e8473b059b59c3344/

-The Problem Submissions report on this page provides the number of questions in each problem and the aggregate number of correct and incorrect submissions received for each one.
+The Problem Submissions report on this page includes a row for each problem and provides the number of correct and incorrect submissions received for each one.

 For information about adding a unit to a subsection, see `Create a Unit`_.

-You use the drop-down **Select Problem** menu or click a bar in the chart to select the problem that you want to examine further.
+You use the drop-down **Select Problem** menu, or click a bar in the chart, to select the problem that you want to examine further.

 If the problem that you select includes more than one part (or question), the first part appears.
-To select a different part, you use the drop-down **Submissions for Part {number}** menu.
+To select a different part, you use the **Submissions for Part {number}** drop-down.
 In the Demo course example, the selected homework problem has three parts.

 .. image:: ../images/problem_part_menu.png
  :alt: The Submissions for Part menu with three options for different problem